-St Martin's Sixth Form provides a supportive working environment, excellent teaching and highly motivated and well-qualified teaching staff as well as a range of courses and the opportunity for you to develop as mature independent learners who will work towards realising your ambitions.
+St Martin's Sixth Form provides a supportive working environment with highly motivated, well-qualified teaching staff.
+Our range of courses give students the opportunity to develop as a mature independent learner who will work towards realising their ambitions.

 As part of the South London Sixth (SL6) we are able to offer even more subjects to our students whilst still being based at St Martin's.